Twan-M/SmartMedi/Notification Matrix/README.md

 ?>
 ```
 > **Common Issue:** If the reminder does not get saved, verify the database schema matches the query.
+> **Checkpoint:** After submitting a new reminder, ensure that the data is stored in the database and can be retrieved via the API. e.g. Check the database contents and entries with Datagrip

 ### Troubleshooting: